-In 2016, China's economy continued to slow down whilst in the process of structural reform, which made small and medium enterprises ("SME"s) encounter difficulties in developing.
+In 2017, China's economy started to improve gradually, while small and medium enterprises ("SMEs") still encountered difficulties in development.
 Although Chinese government encouraged startup businesses, many SMEs remained at a primary stage with uncertain prospects.
-The Investment Manager studied several new potential projects during 2016.
-However, no new investments were consummated in view of the Company's limited cash resources.
+The Investment Manager studied several new potential projects during 2017, however, no new investments were consummated in view of the Company's limited cash resources.